boltdesignsystem/bolt/docs-site/src/pages/docs/50-guides/50-developer-tools/10-using-xdebug-for-PHP.md

    with Zend OPcache v7.2.12, Copyright (c) 1999-2018, by Zend Technologies
 ```

 ## Part II.
-Configure PHPStorm for Xdebug
+Configure Your IDE for Xdebug

-Note: Many IDEs besides PHPStorm support Xdebug-- refer to their documentation for specifics, but the steps
+Note: Many IDEs besides PHPStorm and VS Code support Xdebug-- refer to their documentation for specifics, but the steps
 below should still provide helpful high level guidance on what you're doing.

+### PHPStorm

 Generic docs can be found at https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html#integrationWithProduct.
 Below are quickstart/Pattern Lab-specific instructions: